Hey gents! I’m Barron, Founding Editor here at Effortless Gent.

 So Effortless Gent started as a humble blog back in November 2009.
 In fact, you can still find the very first published post if you dig deep enough in the internet archives.

-Today, I like to think of Effortless Gent as a resource site for guys to level up their style.
+Today, I like to think of Effortless Gent as a resource site for guys, mainly 40 and older, to level up their style.

 Personal style, NOT fashion